WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What did you achieve?

 * More writing on 'Increasing research impact'-blog post
+  * KW: Fun time!
 * Presentation to GOSH Neurosciences meeting
+  * KW: Glad you got lots of feedback!
+Well done 🌠
 * Meeting w MR (MELD) re collaborations
 * Checking data
 * Created website
+  * KW: LOVE IT!
 * Converting linear to poisson regression

 #### What did you struggle with?